Design, Death and

 Participants & Recruitment

-We have recruited 10 adult participants, whose ages ranged from 21 to 60 and they all have recently experienced losing a pet.
-I have prepared and sent a screener to interested participants to make sure that they have owned a pet for at least a few years and had to deal with their pet passing away.
-I also made sure that our participants were able to openly talk with us about their experiences, struggles, and challenges even though it is a sensitive topic.
+We have recruited 10 adult participants, whose ages ranged from 21 to 60 and they all have recently experienced losing a pet as we wanted to mitigate the impact of recall bias.
+I prepared and sent a screener to interested participants via Typeform to make sure that they have owned a pet for at least a few years and had to deal with their pet passing away.
+I also made sure that our participants were able to openly talk with us about their experiences, struggles, and challenges even though it is a sensitive topic by asking their consent in the screener.

 "I still keep his toys around my house.
 They remind me of the fun times."